Sprint Logo

 Sprint Logo 2005-2020

-The latest rebranding of the telecommunications company was timed to coincide with its merger with the wireless operator Nextel Communications.
-The result was a logo that was used until the disappearance of the Sprint Corporation.
-It was developed by the American studio Lippincott.
-The designers tried to create the illusion of movement using something like a stroboscopic effect.
-They drew five yellow lines of different sizes and lined them up along an imaginary circle so that the movement trajectory was soft.
-Due to the points at the ends, the stripes resembled feathers, and their ” fan ” looked like a bird’s wing.
-The emblem was associated with ease, ease, and credibility.
-The word “Sprint” has turned black and moved to the left side.
-The font has also changed: the developers have changed italics with massive serifs to elegant TheSans SemiBold.
+The last rebranding of the telecommunications company was timed to its merger with the wireless communication operator Nextel Communications.
+As a result, a logo appeared that was used until the disappearance of the Sprint corporation.
+It was designed by the American studio Lippincott.
+The designers tried to create the illusion of movement, using something like a stroboscopic effect.
+They drew five yellow lines of different sizes and arranged them along an imaginary circle so that the trajectory of movement was smooth.
+Thanks to the tips at the ends, the stripes resembled feathers, and their “fan” resembled a bird’s wing.
+The emblem was associated with lightness, ease, and trust.
+The word “Sprint” became black and moved to the left side.
+The font also changed: the designers replaced the italics with massive serifs with the elegant TheSans SemiBold.

 Font and Colors